krzkal91/bankingSpringBootAPI/java-springboot-API-wsb/server/src/main/resources/static/Readme.txt

 [1]: GET /customers - responding with all customers with assigned accounts - full info
 [2]: GET /customers/{id} - responding with a chosen customer if exists, if not 404 not found
 [3]: POST /customers - creating a new employee with an auto-assigned ID if not exists (email as a secondary ID)
-[4]: PUT /customers/{id} - updating customers properties or the assigned accounts
+[4]: PUT /customers/{id} - updating customers properties or/and the assigned accounts
 [5]: DELETE /customers/{id} - deleting a chosen customer if exists
 [6]: GET /customers/accounts - responding with a full list of all accounts
 [7]: GET /customers/accounts{id} - responding with a single account if exists